chaenana/chaenana/README.md

 <div>
 <h3>✨ Introduction ✨</h3>
 👩🏻‍💻  Hi there!
-I'm full stack De-veloper skilled in Design and Unity 3ds.
+I'm full stack Developer skilled in Design and Unity 3ds.
 I have experience 3 years of Unity Prototype Development.
 Also, Have experience of Interactive Media arts.
 For the past year, I have been interested in creating user Interactive Media arts and Mobile Game.
 Sometimes I design & develop Mobile game like Simple Touch Game.